Gotthard Road Tunnel: History

+On 11 September 2023, the tunnel was temporarily closed after a crack was discovered on the ceiling.
+The tunnel reopened on 14 September.

 2001 collision and fire

 On 24 October 2001, a collision of two trucks created a fire in the tunnel, killing eleven and injuring many more, the smoke and gases from the fires being the main cause of death.
 The tunnel was closed for two months after the accident for repair and cleaning, reopening 21 December 2001.

-he fire, no more than 150 trucks per hour are allowed to enter the tunnel.
+Since the fire, no more than 150 trucks per hour are allowed to enter the tunnel.